saurabhlondhe/Hybrid-Cloud-Automation-Using-Ansible-ManageIQ-/chapter2/README.md

         # systemctl stop evmserverd

-    This will stop the evmserverd.service from using database in background but no need to stop them, for creating backup the doesn't affects anywhere.
+    This will stop the evmserverd.service from using database in background but no need to stop them, for creating backup they doesn't affects anywhere.

 2. dump the database into file: